Aseer-Ahmad/Optimizing-Azure-ML-Pipeline/README.md

 ![alt text](hyp.png)

 The best accuracy from AutoML comes from the VotingEnsemble with an accuracy of 0.91818.
 The architecture of this ensemble contains 6 XGBosst, 2 LightGBM, 1 Logistic and 1 SGD.
 The highest ensemble weights are assigned to XGBosst and LightGBM and the rest of the models have similar weights.

+The performance gain on AutoML is very small to consider as significant.

 ## Future work
 Feature engineering is a big area of improvement which can help in improving the performance.
 Model tuning can also be combined with feature selection that can help make the model simple and more interpretable and can also improve the model metrics.